sourcebroker/urlguard/README.rst

 ext:urlguard directly to core class ContentObjectRenderer.
 Look for patches in ``Resources/Private/Patches`` and apply them manually or automatically with composer package ``cweagans/composer-patches``.

+Note!
+For TYPO3 6.2 you can apply patch from Resources/Private/Patches/ContentObjectRenderer_TYPO3_6.2.patch

 Background
 **********